Simounet/TuteiSitemapBundle/README.md

 Example parameters are in `/src/Tutei/SitemapBundle/Resources/config/services.yml` Copy and modify these to your own `services.yml`

+### How to target a specific siteaccess content tree?

+By default, the sitemap takes the whole tree.
+If you want to restrict this to your siteaccess content tree, add `content.tree_root.location_id` parameter to your `default_settings.yml`.
+Example:

+    parameters:
+        ezsettings.mysiteaccess.content.tree_root.location_id: 92

 # How to use

 To view your sitemap access: `/sitemap.xml`